 This “coupled” CMS solution works well for most users and provides them with both a way to easily build a website and to manage written content.
 Looking at the downside, the front end and back end of this type of application are often inseparable as they depend on each other a lot.

-This is the part where a headless CMS comes into play since it helps you decouple these two parts, leaving only the back end intact.
+This is the part where a CMS Headless comes into play since it helps you decouple these two parts, leaving only the back end intact.
 You have everything: your database, your admin panel, and your content management tools but no theme or website.
 Besides, the REST API allows you to hook anything to it, be it an app, a custom-built website, etc.

-Advantage of Headless WordPress
+Advantages of Headless WordPress

 Robust Management Tools